Chidlow

 Chidlow has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Chidlow's population is around 5,161 as of Nov 2025.
-This reflects an increase of 528 people (11.4%) since the 2021 Census, which reported a population of 4,633 people.
-The change is inferred from the estimated resident population of 5,156 from the ABS as of June 2024 and an additional 6 validated new addresses since the Census date.
-This level of population equates to a density ratio of 30 persons per square kilometer.
-Chidlow's growth exceeded the national average (8.9%) since the 2021 census, along with the SA3 area.
-Population growth was primarily driven by overseas migration contributing approximately 43.9% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Chidlow's population is around 5,176 as of Feb 2026.
+This reflects an increase of 543 people (11.7%) since the 2021 Census, which reported a population of 4,633 people.
+The change is inferred from the estimated resident population of 5,156 from the ABS as of June 2024 and an additional 12 validated new addresses since the Census date.
+This population level equates to a density ratio of 30 persons per square kilometer, providing ample space per person.
+Chidlow's 11.7% growth since the 2021 census exceeded the national average (9.9%) and the SA3 area, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 43.9% of overall population gains during recent periods, although all drivers, including interstate migration and natural growth, were positive factors.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered by this data, growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data) are utilised.
-An above median population growth is projected for the area, with an expected increase of 1,063 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 20.5% in total over the 17 years.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Regarding demographic trends, an above-median population growth compared to national areas is projected, with the area expected to grow by 1,063 persons by 2041 based on the latest annual ERP population numbers, recording a gain of 20.1% in total over the 17 years.

 Frequently Asked Questions - Population